Practical Care Tips for Long-Lasting Dental Implants

 Avoid Hard and Sticky Foods

 Avoid hard and sticky foods because they can damage your dental implants or dislodge them.
 Hard foods like nuts, hard candy, and ice can cause chips or cracks in your implants.
 Sticky foods like caramel or taffy can pull on your implants and damage the surrounding tissues.
+Learn more about teeth whitening and aesthetics.

 Quit Smoking